elunna/hackem/hackem_changelog.md

 - [x] Added LarvaCarrier property - some monsters can infect you with eggs!

 ### Upgrading/Tinker

 - [x] Upgrading mechanic (via potions of gain level from Slash'EM)
     - [x] Instead of crystal balls upgrading to magic markers, they upgrade to lenses (going to markers didn't make much sense, and it wasn't too useful since the marker would only have a handful of charges)
     - I removed a lot of the weapon upgrades, since now a lot of those are covered by forge recipes.
-A few still remain for quarterstaves, boomerangs, and other wooden weapons.
+A few still remain for quarterstaves and boomerangs
     - I also added upgrade paths for all special new armors
     - The flintstone to healthstone exploit has been fixed; flintstones only upgrade one at a time.